コンテンツにスキップ

-It would be a shame if you don't know about it!
+It's a shame you don't know about it!

 The world of performing arts for people with intellectual disabilities